BetaCoder335/Basic-Assignments/README.md

 # Basic-Assignments
-I'll post basic assignments given in college . &lt;3
+I'll post basic assignments that will given in college . &lt;3